 The handshake process doesn't ensure the verification of the peer's identity.
-When certificates are in use, this can be done, either after the handshake is complete, or during the handshake if [gnutls\certificate\set\verify\function], page 236 has been used.
-In both cases the [gnutls\certificate\verify\peers2], page 242 function can be used to verify the peer's certificate (see Chapter 4 [Certificate authentication], page 15 for more information).
+When certificates are in use, this can be done, either after the handshake is complete, or during the handshake if [gnutls\certificate\set\verify\function], page 286 has been used.
+In both cases the [gnutls\certificate\verify\peers2], page 294 function can be used to verify the peer's certificate (see Section 4.1 [Certificate authentication], page 19 for more information).

-[gnutls\certificate\verify\peers2], page 242
+int [gnutls\certificate\verify\peers2], page 294 (gnutls\session\t session, unsigned int \ status)

-7.7 Data transfer and termination
+6.7 Data transfer and termination

 Once the handshake is complete and peer's identity has been verified data can be exchanged.
 The available functions resemble the POSIX recv and send functions.
-It is suggested to use [gnutls\error\is\fatal], page 252 to check whether the error codes returned by these functions are fatal for the protocol or can be ignored.
+It is suggested to use [gnutls\error\is\fatal], page 307 to check whether the error codes returned by these functions are fatal for the protocol or can be ignored.